AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/main.md

 Before portals, you had legos either just on L1 or just on L2.
 But for cross-chain, there was no arbitrary message passing bridge that didn’t introduce their own trust assumptions.

 Portals change this.
-With portals you can now have arbitrary execution across L1 and L2, paving the ground for seamless trustless composability with L1 and L2 legos, without introducing any trust assumptions across the L1 or Aztec network.
+With portals you can now have arbitrary execution across L1 and L2, paving the ground for seamless trustless composability with L1 and L2 legos, without introducing any additional trust assumptions across the L1 or Aztec network.

 That means your L1 application can have a sister application residing on L2 and both of them can work together across the two networks.